Serpentine subgroup

 Serpentine subgroup (part of the kaolinite-serpentine group in the category of phyllosilicates) are greenish, brownish, or spotted minerals commonly found in serpentinite.
 They are used as a source of magnesium and asbestos, and as decorative stone.
-The name comes from the greenish colour and smooth or scaly appearance from the Latin serpentinus, meaning "serpent rock".
+The name comes from the greenish color and smooth or scaly appearance from the Latin serpentinus, meaning "snake-like".

 Serpentine subgroup is a set of common rock-forming hydrous magnesium iron phyllosilicate ((Mg,Fe)_{3}Si_{2}O_{5}(OH)_{4}) minerals, resulting from the metamorphism of the minerals that are contained in mafic to ultramafic rocks.
 They may contain minor amounts of other elements including chromium, manganese, cobalt or nickel.
 In mineralogy and gemology, serpentine may refer to any of the 20 varieties belonging to the serpentine subgroup.
 Owing to admixture, these varieties are not always easy to individualize, and distinctions are not usually made.
 There are three important mineral polymorphs of serpentine: antigorite, lizardite and chrysotile.

 Serpentine minerals are polymorphous, meaning that they have the same chemical formulae, but the atoms are arranged into different structures, or crystal lattices.
 Chrysotile, which has a fibrous habit, is one polymorph of serpentine and is one of the more important asbestos minerals.
 Other polymorphs in the serpentine subgroup may have a platy habit.
 Antigorite and lizardite are the polymorphs with platy habit.

 Many types of serpentine have been used for jewelry and hardstone carving, sometimes under the name "false jade" or "Teton jade".

 Properties and structure

 Most serpentines are opaque to translucent, light (specific gravity between 2.2 and 2.9), soft (hardness 2.5–4), infusible and susceptible to acids.
 All are microcrystalline and massive in habit, never being found as single crystals.
 Lustre may be vitreous, silky or greasy.
-Colours range from white to grey, yellow to green, and brown to black, and are often splotchy or veined.
+Colors range from white to grey, yellow to green, and brown to black, and are often splotchy or veined.
 Many are intergrown with other minerals, such as calcite and dolomite.

 The basic structural unit of serpentine is a polar layer 0.72 nm thick.
 A Mg-rich trioctahedral sheet is tightly linked on one side to a single tetrahedral silicate sheet, regardless of the 3–5% larger lateral lattice dimensions of the octahedral sheet.
 The second level of the structure organized into different serpentine species originates partly to compensate the intra-layer stress due to this dimensional misfit.
 Good compensation results in a nearly constant layer curvature, with the larger octahedral sheet on the convex side.
 However, such curvature weakens the H-bonding between the layers.
 H-bonding tries to maintain flat layers, but this competes with the requirements of misfit compensation.
 As a result, the layers are locally either curved or flat.
 Antigorite, lizardite and chrysotile have the same chemical composition, but their different layer of curvatures result in lamellar agglomerated antigorite and lizardite and fibrous chrysotile elongated mineral particles.